gamemayed/Files-and-Folders-Lister-Z/USER_MANUAL.md

 Select the folder you want to list using the provided options.
 Choose your desired output format (DOCX, TXT, or JSON).
 Click either main button to generate the list in your preferred language.
-The credits area at the bottom will always show both Portuguese and English credits close together.

 ### 2. Using the Command Line
 **Windows:**